winglang/wing/docs/04-reference/wingsdk-api.md

 Add a file to the bucket that is uploaded when the app is deployed.

+TODO: In the future this will support uploading any `Blob` type or referencing a file from the local filesystem.

 ###### `key`<sup>Required</sup> <a name="key" id="@winglang/sdk.cloud.Bucket.addObject.parameter.key"></a>

 - *Type:* str